iammateus/iammateus/README.md

 ### What I'm learning <img src="https://raw.githubusercontent.com/iammateus/iammateus/assets/itachi.gif" width="55">

 :shield: Data Security
-:robot: How to navegate in the uncertainty of AI
+:robot: How to navigate in the uncertainty of AI